 New Zealand is one of the worlds best travel destinations which has at any one time has around one million tourists visiting.
 If you're seeking a perfect combination of adventure, beautiful nature, friendly people and memories that will last forever, then New Zealand will appeal to you.
-New Zealand one of the most popular countries to go backpacking and travelling as there are so many adventures and sightseeing activities.
 Get ready for the most amazing experience of your life.

 Expect a mild climate of around 14 but in summer it can rise as high as around 40, whilst in winter it can get really cold wrap up warm for temperatures below -20.
 The most popular time for peopl to visit is from November - May.
 Whenever you plan to visit New Zealand – regardless of winter or summer – you are guaranteed to experience the time of your life.